Stuart9350/team-name-genrator/README.md

 # Team Name Genrator by Hack2skill
+Aakansha Rai and Jatin Kumar because we have same laptop

 Team Name genrator is an online tool which Participants can use to genrate interesting names for thier teams.
 - Genrate Random Team Names with Ease